techidaily/site-windows11/source/_posts/recover-lost-pin-following-system-breakdown-on-windows-11.md

 3. Under reset**Reset this PC** , click on**Reset PC** .
 4. Under **Choose an option, you can choose to keep or remove your files** .
 Confirm the option to reset your PC.

- If you are unable to sign in, follow this guide to[factory reset Windows 11 without the admin password](https://www.makeuseof.com/windows-11-factory-reset-without-admin-password/) .
+ If you are unable to sign in, follow this guide to [factory reset Windows 11 without the admin password](https://www.makeuseof.com/windows-11-factory-reset-without-admin-password/) .

 ## Restore the PIN Sign-in Functionality on Windows 11